FaizanAsifB/name-place-animal-game/README.md

 A digitally adapted multiplayer game inspired by the classic game, developed using React, TypeScript, Vite, and Firebase.
 This project is a comprehensive solo web development venture featuring real-time functionality and a user-friendly interface.

+Watch the live site [here](https://geega-game.netlify.app/).
+Check it out to see the app in action!

 ## Table of Contents <!-- omit in toc -->

 - [About the project](#about-the-project)